-The five minor pentatonic box shapes illustrated below cover the entire guitar neck.
+The five minor pentatonic box shapes below cover the entire guitar neck.
 These are "must-know" scales, especially for blues and rock.
-Take your time learning them, chip away a little each day.
-As you move through each scale make a mental note of when pass through a root note, which are illustrated in black.
+Chip away at all five a little each day.
+As you move through each scale make a mental note of when pass through a root note, which are illustrated in black ovals.